gjassoah/fd-seminar-www/content/diy/index.md

 Some users experienced problems when trying to join audio sessions in our BigBlueButton instance (error 1007); this is likely due to users attempting to connect behind a firewall.
 I followed the [BBB official guide for setting up a TURN server](https://docs.bigbluebutton.org/2.2/setup-turn-server.html) in an attempt to fix this (it remains to be seen if this solves our users' issues).
 The installation took around 30 minutes.

+These are the specifications of our TURN server:

 {{< server product="Hetzner CPX11" os="Ubuntu 18.04.4 (Linux 4.15.0-99-generic)" cpu="AMD EPYC Processor (2 vCPUs)" ram="2 GB RAM / 2 GB Swap" >}}{{< /server >}}

 ## Greenlight